timklapdor/csulx/_strategies/Reflecting-Upon-Professional-Experience.md

 ### Engagement

 Students engage with the professions by reflecting upon their own learning both in theory and application.
 Their reflections may be private, shared with their lecturer, or with classmates.
-Reflections may also be shared more widely as in the case of a CSU Thinkspace blog within a cohort or even publicly.
+Reflections may also be shared more widely as in the case of a CSU ThinkSpace blog within a cohort or even publicly.

 ### In Practice
 <div class="u-release practice" >